 Similarly, if Sales finds that a qualified lead is not actually engaged, Sales can update the lead status, passing responsibility for nurturing back to Marketing.
 Lead qualifying criteria can be based on both factual information (industry, company size) but also on the prospect’s online body language, including number of visits to the website, number of pages visited, length of the visit(s), and specific pages visited.

-Marketing automation refers to the tools marketers use to automate several marketing actions, including emails, social media, and analytics.
+According to FiveChannels marketing automation refers to the tools marketers use to automate several marketing actions, including emails, social media, and analytics.
 Automation is supposed to make our lives easier, right?
 So, why do so many marketers have trouble automating their systems?

 Marketing automation success depends on how well sales and marketing can align to achieve a single organizational goal: sales.
 Study after study points to the alignment of sales and marketing as a key area for improvement in many organizations, which is not surprising when you consider the high cost of the sales and marketing disconnect.

 It’s not enough to host a once a year marketing-sales offsite.
 Dynamic engagement requires Marketing and Sales to pass lead communication and qualification responsibility back and forth seamlessly, enabling the appropriate method and level of contact for each prospect.

 The days of separated sales and marketing departments are over, particularly in B2B situations.
 Instead of these two departments existing independently of each other, they must work in collaboration—not just hyperbolically, but literally, across the table from one another.

 Of course, once everyone is sitting at the same table, you still need some process or methodology to follow.
 Here’s what we find effective in aligning sales and marketing teams to create marketing automation success.